robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 ## An introduction to the problem

-This problem is not new, it dates back from the early days of Computer Science, for as long as String types existed — and possibly intensified and made wide-spread due to PERL and the lovely [Unix philosophy][unix].
-In essence, we can trace back the culprites to these two maximums:
+This problem is not new, it dates back from the early days of Computer Science, for as long as String types existed, and possibly intensified and made wide-spread due to PERL and the lovely [Unix philosophy][unix].
+In essence, we can trace back the culprits to these two maxims:

 [unix]: http://en.wikipedia.org/wiki/Unix_philosophy#Mike_Gancarz:_The_UNIX_Philosophy

  1. Store data in flat text files.
  2. Make every program a filter (receive a Stream of text as input, output a Stream of text).

-Since people have been encouraged to store data in flat text files which disregard any structure that the data might have had, people are forced to continuously try to make sense of rich, structured data by hacking buggy parsers with Regular Expressions, and then naïvely concatenate everything back up so that the next buggy parser can take a swing at it.
+Since people have been encouraged to store data in flat text files, which disregard any structure that the data might have had, people are forced to continuously try to make sense of rich, structured data by hacking buggy parsers with Regular Expressions, and then naïvely concatenate everything back up so that the next buggy parser can take a swing at it.

 But hey, it's best when data can be read by humans, right?
-Unfortunately, when you need to communicate between two processes in a computer, "data that can be read by humans" is not the best way to do this.
+Unfortunately, when you need to communicate between two processes in a computer, *"data that can be read by humans"* is not the best way to do this.
 Enter the **structured format gang** (XML, JSON & friends).
 These are simple formats with a few rules that describe how the data is encoded and how the computer can get that information — in other words, it avoids buggy parsers, because now we can write just one nice and robust parser and use whenever we need to parse that format!

 People did start to store things in structured formats, indeed.
-The cult of XML, alongside its chant of *"THOU MUST XML ALL THE THINGS!"* (repeat for JSON), and its impact on how we now write programs that need to communicate between themselves is proof that this works fairly well.
+The cult of XML, chanting *"THOU MUST XML ALL THE THINGS!"* at the top of their lungs (repeat for JSON) surely had some impact on how we now write programs that need to communicate between themselves.
+Creepiness aside, turns out this works fairly well.

 Okay, but what does this all have to do with templating engines?

-Well, me dears, while we most certainly realised we needed to use parsers to extract data from structured formats, most people still haven't realised that they *must* also use serialisers that can write data in a structured format.
+Well, me dears, while we most certainly realised we needed to use robust parsers to extract data from structured formats, most people still haven't realised that they *must* also use serialisers that can write data in a structured format.
 This led to things like these:

     db.query("SELECT * FROM users WHERE name=\"" + user.name + "\".");